Continuous Integration with Bamboo

 So what is “continuous integration”?

-Continuous integration is testing of every change in the system.
+Continuous integration means testing every change in the system.
 It aims to integrate the different modules developed in the software process with minimum problems.

 - It reduces the continuous repetitive manual controlled processes.